 The average competitor quits when it gets tough, but after you learn sport psychology tools, no more emotionally exhaustive competing.
 You’ll be in control and have authority that will improve your performance.
 You will have learned the skills that used to only be taught to elite athletes.
 Get back to where competing was fun and you can actually trust your talent.
 You could be mentally resilient, assertive, and have an overall better mindset.

 The best way to make an appointment is to use our online scheduling system.
 The online scheduler is accurate and up to date.
 Everything that is available for Ashley, Christa, and Aja is shown on the calendar.
 Ashley tends to book up several months out, so patience getting on her schedule is appreciated.
 If the day on the calendar is “greyed out” there are no more appointments available on that day.
 Please plan ahead and book a few out at a time.

 Click on the turquoise ‘Schedule an Appointment’ button at the top right hand corner on the page.
 Click the blue button for the type of appointment you want.
 Click on the calendar day you want.
 Scroll down and choose a time you want by clicking on that blue button.
-Enter your information (this won’t be visible to anyone but Ashley) and enter a credit card to reserve the appointment.
+Enter your information and enter a credit card to reserve the appointment.
 This credit card is for no show protection, you may always pay with a different card and you won’t be charged until after the appointment.
-You may also email Ashley for availability, but keep in mind, she may have clients in her office that day and appointments will go on a first come first serve basis.
+You may email your practitioner if you’d like to be added to the waitlist for cancellations.

 The office doesn’t do 3rd party billing and we aren’t diagnosing or coding so we don’t accept insurance directly.
 However, we can accept Health Care Spending accounts/cards or Flex Spending accounts as a form of payment.